lucasopires/JavaEE7-angularJs/README.md

 # JavaEE7-angularJs

-> First you need to create a new schema with name "ATENDIMENTO_DB" in your mysql database
+> First, you need to create a new schema with name "ATENDIMENTO_DB" in your database

+##Example
-## Configurating WildFly10
+## Configuring WildFly10

 ### Creating a new module driver

-> You need to crate at wildfly/modules/com/mysql/main/ thie xml above
+> You need to create at wildfly/modules/com/mysql/main/ the xml below

 ```
 <?xml version="1.0" encoding="UTF-8"?>